MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Match**
+ - Run a match smoothly
  - There could be exception, a team can have 5 players because they can get a player injured, In that case they can play will 5 players (Check every net should have atleast 1 player)
- - Player sub, a player can be off for a round and can get back in the next round
  - Get a sound notification on an socket event
  - Sponsors will always have a logo of ourself by default
  - Close button must not show up after submitting lineup